AnugrahaRV/Computational-Visualization-Projects/README.md

 -> Datawrapper is a user-friendly, open-source web tool that you can use to create basic interactive charts -> Flourish is a Beautiful, easy, powerful data visualization & storytelling tool

-## 3) Global Indicators of Growth & Development Dashboard
+## 3) Global Indicators of Growth & Development Dashboard-Project 3
-Compared statistics of international development and showed visual insights on global poverty using Tableau
+Compared statistics of international development and showed visual insights on global poverty using Tableau The final dashboard can be found in a Tableau Packaged Workbook (Project 3.twbx) file